leandromoreira/ruby_meta_programming/README.md

 * the use of `define\_method` it is also know as _Dynamic Method_
 * be DRY on ruby it is funnier than Java
 * `method\_missing` plays a important role on metaprogramming theather.
+* try always use `method\_missing` for specific range of methods, don't handle all methods: restrict!
+You can create a chaing of bugs.

 ### Samples
 ```ruby